 The Standing Committee inquired about the rationale behind the requirement of a minimum of 50 new ESRD patients in the denominator.
 The developer explained that statistically, 50 optimal starts is necessary to deem the measurement statistically meaningful.
 The developer also attested that additional reliability testing was not conducted and that the measure specifications have not changed significantly.
-The Standing Committee agreed that further discussion and a formal vote were not needed and accepted the previous Standing Committee's vote on reliability with a unanimous verbal confirmation.
-The developer also attested that additional validity testing was not conducted.
-Likewise, the Standing Committee agreed that further discussion and a formal vote were not needed and accepted the prior Standing Committee's vote on validity with a unanimous verbal confirmation.
+The Standing Committee agreed that further discussion and a formal vote were not needed and accepted the previous Standing Committee's vote on reliability testing was not conducted.
+Likewise, the Standing Committee agreed that further discussion and a formal vote were not needed and accepted the prior Standing Committee's vote on validity testing was not conducted.
+Likewise,

-The Standing Committee agreed that the measure is feasible; it also acknowledged that the measure is not currently publicly reported but is used for internal and regional quality across the Kaiser Permanente network.
-The developer stated that the Kidney Care Choices model within the Center for Medicare & Medicaid Innovation (CMMI) Center started reporting optimal starts in 2022, and data will likely be seen in 2023.
+The Standing Committee agreed that the measure is feasible; it also acknowledged that the measure is not currently publicly reported but is used for internal and regional quality assessment across the Kaiser Permanente network.
+The developer stated that the Kidney Care Choices model within the Center for Medicare & Medicaid Innovation (CMMI) Center started reporting optimal starts in 2022, and additional data will likely be seen in 2023.
 The developer also advised that they have applied for use in the CMS MIPS Program.
 Ultimately, the Standing Committee passed the measure on feasibility and use.
 The Standing Committee also agreed that the measure data demonstrated continuous improvement and noted that there is continued opportunity for improvement; however, it expressed concerns with potential unintended consequences, including the misrepresentation of an optimal start.
-The developer clarified the Standing Committee's concern with the misrepresentation of optimal starts by explaining that optimal starts capture the first day of outpatient dialysis treatment, not the first day of the designated modality of treatment, and that there is no penalty for failure on the initial modality.
+The developer addressed the Standing Committee's concern with the misrepresentation of optimal starts by explaining that optimal starts capture the first day of outpatient dialysis treatment, not the first day of the designated modality of treatment, and that there is no penalty for failure on the initial modality.
 The developer also explained that patients who switch from one dialysis modality to another are not included in this measure.
 The Standing Committee accepted the developer's clarifications on optimal starts and passed the measure on usability and overall suitability for endorsement.